The fan of the Loser Protagonist

 - Shinobu Maehara in Love Hina seemed inordinately optimistic of Keitaro compared to other others.
 It makes a bit more sense if you consider *her* as a Loser Protagonist; many of her problems are feminized versions of the troubles he has.

-- Hinata Hyuuga in Naruto is pretty much defined by her deep-seated crush on the titular character.
+- Hinata Hyuuga in Naruto is pretty much defined by her deep-seated crush on the titular character who eventually loves her back. .
 However the trope itself is subverted, because Hinata is completely aware of Naruto's short comings, and she admires him exactly because he has the determination and self-confidence to change them.

 - Supporters of Hinata can also be considered under this trope.